dangtom700/StudyApp_V2_May18_2024/src/lib/AAA_README.md

 - env.hpp: storing all environment variables that are needed for the C++ program
 - utilities.hpp: storing all utility functions that are needed for the C++ program
 - transform.hpp: storing all transformation functions that are needed for the C++ program
+- feature.hpp: storing all feature functions that are needed for the C++ program
+- updateDB.hpp: storing all update functions dedicated for database information update that are needed for the C++ program